giantswarm/docs/src/content/reference/app-configuration/index.md

 ### Through the Web Interface

 Our web interface allows you to upload configuration and secret values for the `user` configuration level.
-You can do this by uploading a yaml file consisting of just the keys and values you would like to set.
+You can do this by uploading a YAML file consisting of just the keys and values you would like to set.

 The web interface currently talks to the Giant Swarm API and will do the right